 Poor diet can lead to low immunity.

-Adrian clarified that Vit C can help with a few parts of resistance, including the development and capacity of invulnerable cells.
+Adrian clarified that vitamin C can help in a few key areas of resistance, including the development and capacity of invulnerable cells.
 Also, vitamin D significantly impacts the body's reaction to diseases.

 “The roles that vitamins C and D play in immunity are particularly well known,” Gombart said.

-Consistently, the flu hospitalizes millions and executes a few hundred thousand around the world.
-Up until now, COVID-19 has executed countless individuals in the United States.
-83 Covid related passings and 2,127 cases have been accounted for in Oregon.
+Consistently, the flu hospitalizes millions and kills several hundred thousand people around the world each year.
+Up until now, COVID-19 has killed countless individuals in the United States.
+At the time of this writing, 83 Covid-related passings and 2,127 cases have been accounted for in Oregon.

 "It's an investment that is worthwhile," he added.